mjung5/covid-vignette-api/README.md

                          "distrct of columbia", "puerto rico",
                          "Northern Mariana Islands", "Virgin Islands",
                          "Rhode Island")
-  # For two or more words state name, user will type two words state name with space.
+  # For state names with two or more words, the user will type the state name with spaces.
   # I set it the function to insert %20 automatically using URLendoe().
   if (state_name %in% two_word_states){
     full_url = paste0(base_url,"/dayone/country/united-states/status/confirmed/live?province=",state_name)